 Sex and drugs are interesting, but they're small issues compared to what would happen to the health care system if disease didn't exist.
 Would doctors, nurses, pharmacists and mental health workers lose their jobs?
 Again, no. We'd still need these workers, plus hospitals, for accident victims and elective surgeries, as well as births and abortions.
 The pharmaceutical industry probably would also get by, at the very least, by selling anesthetic for painless childbirth and cosmetic surgeries and repairing wrecked bodies after accidents.
 It might even market drugs for enhancing life beyond healthy.

 As predictions go, ours are about as certain as a weather forecast.
 There's room to disagree with us and certainly more forecasts to make.
-Why not use the links on the next page to read up on some relevant topics, like aging, then make your own educated guesses about a world without illness and give us your take?
+Why not use the links below to read up on some relevant topics, like aging, then make your own educated guesses about a world without illness and give us your take?